ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-gb.md

 - [Guide 5 - HPC - Enabling VM encryption with an external KMS](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt)

-For this option, we will use in vSphere a **Standard Key Provider**
+For this option, we will use a **Standard Key Provider** in vSphere.

 ![Standard Key Provider](images/key_provider.png){.thumbnail}